 How to Rest Steak

-To properly rest a steak, roast, or any additional type of meat, follow the steps below:
+Follow the steps below to properly rest a steak, roast, or any type of meat:

 - Remove the meat from the oven or off the burner.